Ode to My Father: Plot

 During the Hungnam evacuation of 1950 in the Korean War, when thousands of refugees in North Korea were transported south by U.S. naval boats, the child Deok-soo loses his sister Mak-soon.
 His father stays behind to search for her, telling his son to take the boy's mother and two younger siblings to the port city of Busan, where Deok-soo's aunt runs an imported goods store and contracts with USFK at Busan Base.
 Before leaving the family, the father makes Deok-soo promise to serve as the head of the family in his place.

 Deok-soo becomes his family's breadwinner from an early age, doing all sorts of odd jobs to support the family.
 In the 1960s, financial need forces him to travel to Germany with his best friend Dal-goo, where they find dangerous work as Gastarbeiter (guest workers) at German coal mines in Hamborn, North Rhine-Westphalia in Germany to pay for his brother's tuition at Seoul National University.
 There, Deok-soo falls in love with a fellow Korean, Yeong-ja, who is a nurse.
 Deok-soo survives a mining accident and leaves Germany after his visa expires.
 Yeong-ja returns to Korea months later and tells him she's pregnant with his child.
 They have a modest wedding, begin a life together and have two sons.

 After a few years, Deok-soo's aunt dies and his elderly uncle needs money and decides to sell the store, something Deok-soo disagrees with.
-Because of the situations he gave up his dream to be a sea captain and enrolled at Korea Maritime and Ocean University.
+He purchases the store, giving up his dream of enrolling at Korea Maritime and Ocean University and becoming a sea captain.